PatrickvanEwijk/UpperboundApproachesDuality/README.md

 The result files have been stored in /resultfiles/.

 ## Additional analyses
-1. Fine-tuning analyses in /jupyter_notebooks_analysis_finetuning/.
+1. Fine-tuning analyses in /jupyter_notebooks_analysis_finetuning/ in /fine-tuning_and_ch6/.
 2. Timing the pure dual (martingale minimisation approaches) and find a relationship between the empirical computation time in the relevant input parameters of the algorithms.
-See /timingMartingaleMinimisation/
+See /timingMartingaleMinimisation/ in /fine-tuning_and_ch6/.
 3. Tuning the parameters in the choose of distribution of A in Belomestny et al. (2023).
-See /tuningAbelomestny2023/
+See /tuningAbelomestny2023/ in /fine-tuning_and_ch6/.

 ## Other remarks
 1. Jupyter Notebooks have been run in Google Cloud on a virtual machine (c3d-highmem-8, corresponding to a 4-core AMD EPYC (GENOA) 9B14 2.60 GHz CPU).